Skip to main content

 Hawaiian Electric has the privilege of serving as the largest power utility in the state, providing electricity for 95% of residents on Oahu, Maui, Molokai, Lanai and Hawaii Island.

-In 2021, about 38% of Hawaiian Electric's energy sales came from renewable sources.
+In 2024, about 36% of Hawaiian Electric's energy generation came from renewable sources.
 This means we have nearly quadrupled the amount of renewable energy since 2010, when under 10% of electricity sales came from renewables.
 We're proud of the progress we've made, but we still have a long way to go.
 There are many existing and planned facilities to generate clean energy across the islands.
-See maps of existing and planned facilities in our 2020-2021 Sustainability Report.
+See maps of existing and planned facilities in our 2024-2025 Sustainability Report & Maps.

 A resilient clean energy grid is diverse and balanced.
 Relying on a single source of energy makes us more vulnerable to energy markets, unexpected events and natural changes in energy sources (for example, days when tradewinds slow down or the sun is not shining).
 Integrating diverse energy sources and technologies: